kenju254/WordpressonGAE/slides/01-wordpressonapp.md

 ~~sub-section~~

 ## Ok .
-They why delpoy it on  Google App Engine?
+Why delpoy it on  Google App Engine?

 ~~sub-section~~